Linus Fernandes

 Certification Bazaar: The Ugly Side

-The certification bazaar has truly taken off in the Indian IT industry.
-Courses can range from PMI’s PMP, OGC’s PRINCE2 and ITIL, COBIT, TOGAF and BPM.
+The certification bazaar has taken off in the Indian IT industry.
+Courses range from PMI’s PMP, OGC’s PRINCE2 and ITIL, COBIT, TOGAF and BPM.

-The purveyors of these courses charge you an arm and a leg; the certification and maintenance of the certifications will in all probability cost you another arm and a leg.Do you wish to put down that kind of money with the possibility of little or no returns on your investment?
+Purveyors of these courses charge you an arm and a leg; certification and their maintenance will in all probability cost you another arm and a leg.Do you wish to put down that kind of money with the possibility of little or no returns on your investment?

-Horror stories of how folks are certified but have no opportunity to practise abound, but at least in some of the cases, their employers seem willing to foot the bill to retain the certified hordes.
+Horror stories of how folks are certified but have no opportunity to practise abound, but at least in some cases, employers are willing to foot the bill to retain the certified hordes.
 Yet others do not have the said luxury.
-Would you re-certify yourself if you had to pay the costs from your own pocket?
+Would you re-certify yourself if you had to pay from your own pocket?

-The marketing emails sent out seem to sniff out an inkling of a need or a requirement.
-The tactics could be termed innovative or if you wish to be critical , they would smack of desperation.
+Marketing emails sniff out an inkling of a need or a requirement.
+The tactics could be termed innovative or (if you wish to be critical) , they smack of desperation.

-The courses and their faculty seem to be completely disjoint and disparate from the industry and reality.
+Courses and their faculty seem to be disjoint and disparate from the industry and reality.

-It becomes a chicken and egg situation.
-Should you get certified and then hope to gain some experience on the same?
-Or gain the experience first and then have yourself certified?
+It’s a chicken and egg situation.
+Should you certify and then gain experience on the same?
+Or gain experience first and then have yourself certified?

 What do you think?